-Repairing a solar street light starts with understanding its structure, diagnosing the problem, and fixing it systematically.
+Repairing a solar street light starts with understanding the system structure, diagnosing the failure logically, and fixing the weakest link—not guessing.

 From panels to batteries, every part plays a role — one weak link can cause total failure.
 I’ve been on too many sites where lights stayed dark for weeks just because a connector was loose or a controller setting was wrong.
-In this guide, I’ll walk you through the full process: installation, wiring, troubleshooting, and maintenance — all based on real field experience.
+In this guide, I’ll walk you through installation checks, wiring, troubleshooting, and maintenance — based on real field experience for EPC teams and site technicians.

 Introduction to Solar LED Street Lights